harmony-one/h/progress/alaina-furstenberg.md

 ---

+2024-03-23 Sun: Creation of AI videos in Sora.

+2024-03-22 Sat: [Thread]() on teams progress.
+Review of the team's formatting in /p.

+2024-03-21 Fri: Drafting a quick Sora tutorial to help onboard Amanda into making AI graphics/videos.
+Update of the harmony community section plus [recap tweet](https://x.com/harmonyprotocol/status/1903204409548607511).
+Testing wallet connect for bridge platforms Amanda was having trouble with.
+Testing the stargate bridge and documenting my sentiments on the user experience and speed of use.

 2024-03-20 Thu: Sync with Amanda on /wealth, delegating tasks to complete the spreadsheet + we discussed our bridge testing.
 [Tweet](https://x.com/harmonyprotocol/status/1902938638410973318) about Coinbase Liquidity Pools.
 Animated the second iteration of the 0x marketing graphic.
 Scheduled a call with Colossus Digital to discuss co-marketing initiatives.

 2024-03-19 Wed: [Promotion of FlappyH1](https://x.com/harmonyprotocol/status/1902433324095918439) and Cryptoland DAO weekly airdrop.
 Generated graphic using Whisk and promoted on X. Animated a graphic for Prioritizing 0x, synced with Theo on the first iteration of the [graphic](https://www.notion.so/harmonyone/Prioritizing-0x-Addresses-in-the-Harmony-Ecosystem-8fad1b2a6c054619aff41b9d8f771081?pvs=4#1bca38fc04878038b1cefd02ac023974).